Theory of Tunneling Effect in 1D AIII-class Topological Insulator (Nanowire) Proximity Coupled with a Superconductor: Spin Rotation

 We have obtained the normal and Andreev reflection coefficients analytically; thus, we can analyze the detailed property of the reflected particles.
 In this section, we study the spin rotation through the scattering processes at the interface.
 Here, we consider the normal and Andreev reflections at zero bias voltage to use the formulae in the previous section.
 Subsequently, the reflection amplitude $\bm{b}_\sigma$, $\bm{a}_\sigma$ is expressed by the spin rotational operator $\exp\left(i\frac{\hat{\theta}}{2}\cdot\hat{\sigma}\right)$, where $\hat{\theta}=\theta\hat{\bm{n}}$ denotes the rotational axis $\hat{\bm{n}}$ and rotational angle $\theta$.
 The results depend highly on the topological phase in the BDI superconductor.

 For the $\mathcal{N}=1$ state, the reflection coefficients are denoted by a linear combination of spinors that are expressed by two types of spin rotations

 where the rotation angles are as follows:

 Fig.\ref{fg:spin_1} shows the spin direction of the normal and Andreev reflections with the injection of an up-spin electron, where $\theta_{y}$ and $\phi_{xz}$ are the polar angle from the $y$-axis and the azimuth angle in the $xz$-plane, respectively.
 In the case of $A>0$, the spin direction for both the normal and Andreev reflections are almost along the direction of $-\hat{\bm{y}}$ because of $\theta_{y}\sim\pi$ for any $Z$, as shown in Fig.\ref{fg:spin_1}(a).
 Here, $\hat{\bm{y}}$ is a unit vector along the $y$-direction.
 Meanwhile, the spin directions are the opposite in the $A<0$ case.
-This implies that the spin direction depends on the chirality of the BDI superconductor.
+This implies that the spin direction of the reflected waves depends on that of the BDI superconductor which couples to the momentum by the spin-orbit coupling.
 Additionally, we confirm that the spin direction for the normal and Andreev reflections with a down-spin injection is the same as those for an up-spin injection.
-In other words, the spin directions of the reflected waves are polarized.
-This spin polarization phenomenon is caused by the chirality of the Majorana fermion at the edge of the BDI superconductor.
-Obviously, the electrons in an isolated normal metal exhibits time-reversal symmetry; however, by applying the bias voltage in the normal metal/1D BDI superconductor junctions, spin polarization occurs.
+In other words, the spin directions of the reflected waves are polarized both in the electron and hole sectors.
+This spin polarization phenomenon is caused by the spin-orbit coupling of the BDI superconductor.

 For the $\mathcal{N}=2$ state, the reflection amplitudes are denoted as follows:

 where the coefficient and rotation angle are as follows:

 According to Eq.(\ref{eq:spin_N=2}), normal reflection depends only on the sign of $A$ and does not depend on other parameters of the BDI superconductor.
 Fig.\ref{fg:spin_2} shows the spin direction of the normal reflection in an up-spin injection, where $\theta_{z}$ and $\phi_{xy}$ are the polar angle from the $z$-axis and the azimuth angle in the $xy$-plane, respectively.
 As shown in Fig.\ref{fg:spin_2}(a), the spins of the reflections are directed to $-\hat{\bm{z}}$, i.e., $\pi$-rotation at $Z=0$, but do not change through the scattering for $Z=\infty$.
 Here, $\hat{\bm{z}}$ is a unit vector.
 This is because the couplings between the injected electron and the edge state of the BDI becomes weak with increasing barrier strength.
 From $Z=0$ to $\infty$, the spin direction of the normal reflection rotates in the $xz$-plane.
 It is noteworthy that the azimuth angle depends on the sign of $A$, as shown in Fig.\ref{fg:spin_2}(b).
 It is known that a giant spin rotation appears in the normal metal/quantum spin Hall junction depending on the edge states\cite{YTN09}.
 Similarly, spin rotations appear for a weak barrier strength.